kaloom/kubernetes-kactus-cni-plugin/README.md

 The app1 kubernetes Deployement spec file in `examples/app1.yaml` contains one container with one Pod instance, the container image for this example is Linux alpine.

-The annotation in the spec. file defines that we want to start the Pod with 2 addition network devices attached to it, the `green` and `blue`:
+The annotation in the spec. file defines that we want to start the Pod with 2 additional network devices attached to the `green` and `blue`:

 ```
 networks: '[ { "name": "green" }, { "name": "blue" } ]'